cj1128/handmade-hero/README.md

 - Implement inner product for vectors
 - Reflect speed when player hits the wall (or make the speed align the wall).
 This can be implemented by a clever verctor math (v' = v - 2 * Inner(v, r) * r). r means the vector of the reflecting direction.
 For bottom wall, r is '(0, 1)'.

+### Day 45: Geometric vs. Temporal Movement Search

+- OPINION: Search in p(position) is way better than searing in t(time)
+- Part of new collision detection algorithm
+- There is no code today.
+I will write the new collision detection algorithm when it's complete.